 It seems that the area is also used by homeless people

-These points alone convinced me that foraging blackberries there was not a good idea but now i was curious how and in what form the blackberry accumulates the pollutants.
-I remembered a study from the TU Berlin about Urban Gardening.
-I have to read that again more further but what I remembered was that for example tomatoes on the balcony in the city center eventually turn into toxic waste contaminated with heavy metals.
-No other Autobahn in Germany has such bad soil in its vicinity as we do here in the city, where everything from exhaust gases accumulates forever and especially leafy greens are wonderful at passing on the pollutants to us.
-Typical urban gardening city plants were analyzed at the TU to what extent they absorb which pollutants and where they store them, i.e. what edible plants should be avoided in the city or to improve the air quality.
-The bottom line was that you don’t want tomatoes from the city’s Vorgärten, or spinach or herbs.
-Highly watery plants and leafy greens aren’t exactly something you want to eat if it was grown in the city.
-The rule of thumb here is that the toxins, especially heavy metals, migrate into the wood and therefore tree fruit are harmless.
-Trees are good, an edible balcony on the street however is poison.9
+All these points convinced me that foraging blackberries here probably isn’t a good idea.
+But now I was curious: how do blackberries actually accumulate pollutants?
+I remembered a study from TU Berlin about urban gardening.
+I’ll have to reread it, but what stuck with me was that, for example, tomatoes grown on a city balcony can end up contaminated with heavy metals.
+No other Autobahn in Germany has such bad soil nearby as we do here in the city, where exhaust and pollutants accumulate, and leafy greens are especially good at passing those on to us.
+The TU study analyzed typical urban gardening plants to see which pollutants they absorb and where they store them - basically, which city-grown edibles to avoid.
+The bottom line: you don’t want tomatoes, spinach, or herbs from city gardens.
+Highly watery plants and leafy greens are best avoided if grown in the city.
+The rule of thumb is that toxins, especially heavy metals, migrate into the wood, so tree fruit is generally safe.
+Trees are good; an edible balcony on a busy street, not so much9.

-But this could be different for blackberries, i thought but then i found some studies which exactly looked into that question10.
-Turns out blackberries are a very good marker for soil pollution.
-Especially blackberry leaves due to long exposure to atmospheric pollutants are the largest reservoirs of heavy metals (so you don’t want any blackberry leaf tea, ever!).
-Blackberries themselves, sheltered by leaves and slowly ripening, accumulate smaller amounts of heavy metals.
-So even if the blackberry has more pollution in the leaves, it could still have accumulation from all the pollution from just being inside the city according to the TU study.
+But what about blackberries?
+I found some studies that looked into exactly that10.
+Turns out, blackberries are very good markers for soil pollution.
+The leaves, exposed to atmospheric pollutants, are the largest reservoirs of heavy metals (so, never make blackberry leaf tea from city plants!).
+The berries themselves, sheltered by leaves and ripening slowly, accumulate smaller amounts of heavy metals.
+Still, even the fruit can pick up pollution just from being in the city, according to the TU study.

 1. https://fbinter.stadt-berlin.de/fb/?loginkey=showMap&mapId=k01_11_06schad2015@senstadt ↩︎